 Aerial view of the Pittsburgh metro area

-Meet the Pittsburgh metro area: a place where America’s storied past, vibrant present, and boundless future converge.
-Encompassing 10 counties in Western Pennsylvania, the Pittsburgh region offers unparalleled access to East Coast and Midwest markets.
+Meet the Pittsburgh region: a place where America’s storied past, vibrant present, and boundless future converge.
+Encompassing eight counties in western Pennsylvania, the Pittsburgh metro area offers unparalleled access to East Coast and Midwest markets.
 To give you a picture, Cleveland, Ohio; Washington, D.C.; New York City; Indianapolis; and Philadelphia are all within a 400-mile radius of Pittsburgh.

 The History of the Pittsburgh Region

 Today, the Pittsburgh region continues to produce some of the brightest minds and most daring innovations in the country.
-Companies in our regional ecosystem are pushing the boundaries of the next-generation innovation in energy/climatech, cybersecurity, life sciences & health, advanced manufacturing, robotics, financial & business services, fintech and more.
+Companies in our regional ecosystem are pushing the boundaries of the next-generation innovation in advanced manufacturing, energy/climate tech, life sciences & healthcare, robotics & AI and more.

-The Pittsburgh metro area includes 10 southwestern Pennsylvania counties
+Aerial view of the Pittsburgh metro area and its 10 southwestern counties

 What Is Considered the Pittsburgh Metro Area?

-According to the United States Census Bureau, the Pittsburgh metropolitan statistical area (MSA) includes seven southwestern Pennsylvania counties: Allegheny County (home to the City of Pittsburgh), Armstrong County, Beaver County, Butler County, Fayette County, Washington County, and Westmoreland County.
+According to the United States Census Bureau, the Pittsburgh metropolitan statistical area (MSA) includes eight southwestern Pennsylvania counties: Allegheny County (home to the City of Pittsburgh), Armstrong County, Beaver County, Butler County, Fayette County, Lawrence County, Washington County and Westmoreland County.

 The U.S. Census Bureau estimates that around 2.3 million people live in the Pittsburgh metropolitan area.
 It covers a geographic space of nearly 5,300 square miles – around 700 square miles more than the Philadelphia metro area.

 The greater Pittsburgh metropolitan area is also a part of the Pittsburgh-New Castle-Weirton, Pennsylvania-Ohio-West Virginia Combined Statistical Area (CSA).
-This includes the previous MSA counties, as well as Brooke County, Hancock County, Indiana County, Jefferson County, and Lawrence County.
+This includes the previous Pittsburgh counties, as well as Brooke County, Hancock County, Indiana County, Jefferson County and Lawrence County.

 What Is Pittsburgh Famous For?